 On any matters submitted to a vote of the Shareholders, all Shares of the Trust then entitled to vote shall be voted in aggregate, except: (a) when required by applicable law, Shares shall be voted by an individual Class (b) when the matter involves any action that the Trustees have determined will affect only the interests of one or more Classes, then only the Shareholders of such Class or Classes shall be entitled to vote thereon.
 A Shareholder of each Class thereof shall be entitled to one vote for each Share of such Class on any matter on which such Shareholder is entitled to vote.
-A Shareholder of each Class shall be entitled to a proportionate fractional vote for each fractional Share of such Class on any matter on which such Shareholder is entitled to vote.
+A Shareholder of each Class on any matter on which such Shareholder is entitled to vote.
+A Shareholder of each Share of such Class on any matter on which such Shareholder is entitled to vote.
 There shall be no cumulative voting in the election of Trustees.